 Many of UPMC’s primary care providers now offer “walk-in” hours.
 View our walk-in center locations and hours.
 However, it’s good to contact your primary care doctor’s office and ask about walk-in hours.

 Your PCP knows you and your health history, which is valuable information.
 It’s advisable to seek care from your PCP whenever possible.
 “Express care” facilities can be a helpful resource when you can’t see your PCP for an urgent medical condition or when your doctor’s office is closed.

 It’s important to advise your PCP whenever you do receive express care or emergency treatment so the information can be included in your medical records.

 Having a primary care provider is a cost-efficient and cost-effective source of health care.
 Some medical insurance coverage may cover the cost of a routine check-up or annual visit to a PCP.
-When comparing the cost of an “in-office visit” to a visit at an express-type-of-care facility or an emergency department, the co-pay is typically more for the latter.

-Any time is the best time to find the right PCP.
 Personal preferences, such as office location, or a doctor’s age or gender, may be important factors in your choice of a PCP.
 Ask family, friends, neighbors, and co-workers for recommendations.
 Make sure that the doctor accepts your insurance and is affiliated with hospitals included in your health care coverage.